agmmnn/tauri-controls/README.md

 If the library gets some interest, I can gradually add the following features:

+- [x] If no platform is specified, the side of the controls will also be determined automatically. (e.g. MacOS left, others right)
+- [x] Next.js/SSR support.
 - [ ] Detect disabled window controls (is_maximizable, ...) and disable the buttons accordingly.
 - [ ] Svelte/SvelteKit implementation.
-- [ ] Next.js support.
-- [x] When no platform is specified, also automatically determine the side of the controls. (e.g. macOS left, others right)

 ## Figma